 A prominent and upstanding lawyer, well respected in the London community.
 Utterson is reserved, dignified, and perhaps even lacking somewhat in imagination, but he does seem to possess a furtive curiosity about the more sordid side of life.
 His rationalism, however, makes him ill equipped to deal with the supernatural nature of the Jekyll-Hyde connection.
 While not a man of science, Utterson resembles his friend Dr. Lanyon—and perhaps Victorian society at large—in his devotion to reasonable explanations and his denial of the supernatural.

 A reputable London doctor and, along with Utterson, formerly one of Jekyll’s closest friends.
 As an embodiment of rationalism, materialism, and skepticism, Lanyon serves a foil (a character whose attitudes or emotions contrast with, and thereby illuminate, those of another character) for Jekyll, who embraces mysticism.
-His death represents the more general victory of supernaturalism over materialism in Dr. Jekyll and Mr. Hyde.
+His death represents the more general victory of supernaturalism over materialism in

 Jekyll’s butler.
 Mr. Poole is a loyal servant, having worked for the doctor for twenty years, and his concern for his master eventually drives him to seek Utterson’s help when he becomes convinced that something has happened to Jekyll.